 A ballot designation appears under the candidate's name on the ballot and describes that candidate's principal profession, vocation or occupation.
 Candidates may elect to have a ballot designation appear under their name on the ballot.
-Candidates who choose to do so must declare on the Declaration of Candidacy that they request to have a ballot designation.

-Candidates who choose to have a ballot designation must also complete the Ballot Designation Worksheet.
-The Ballot Designation Worksheet is a form that a candidate uses to select the proper ballot designation and to justify the reason for selecting that designation.
+Those candidates who choose to do so must request a ballot designation on the Declaration of Candidacy, and they must also complete the Ballot Designation Worksheet.

-There are specific rules regarding selecting a ballot designation, and these rules are outlined in several statues in both the California Administrative Code (§20710-20719) and the Elections Code (§13107).
-The rules regarding selecting a ballot designation are complex and may be challenging to navigate for some candidates.
-To assist candidates in this process, the Elections Office has created a Ballot Designation Worksheet Guide, and staff will use this guide to assist candidates as they attempt to select the proper ballot designation when filing.
+The Ballot Designation Worksheet is a form that a candidate uses to request a ballot designation and to justify the reason for requesting that designation.
+There are specific rules regarding selecting a ballot designation, and these rules are outlined in several statues in both the Cal.
+Admin.
+Code §20710-20719, and the Cal.
+Elec.
+Code §13107.
+The rules regarding selecting a ballot designation are complex, and may be challenging to navigate for some candidates.
+To assist candidates in this process, the Elections Office has created a Ballot Designation Worksheet Guide, and Elections Office staff will use this guide to assist candidates as they attempt to select the proper ballot designation when filing.

-The Ballot Designation Worksheet will be available at the start of the candidate filing period, which begins on May 4, 2015 and must be filed along with the Declaration of Candidacy by 5 p.m. on May 29, 2015.
-Once filed with the Elections Office, the Ballot Designation Worksheet becomes public record, and is available for viewing by the public upon request.
+The Ballot Designation Worksheet will be available at the start of the candidate filing period, which begins on July 13, 2015, and must be filed along with the Declaration of Candidacy by 5 p.m. on August 7, 2015.